vermut/ha_amc_alarm/README.md

 Compatibility
 ===

-Tested on K8/1.77, X824/3.73.
+Known to work on:
+* K8/1.77
+* X824/3.73
+* X824V/4.10
+* X64V/4.20

 Presumable would be compatibly with anything that uses AMC Plus app.
 If it works for you - drop me a note.

 ## Thanks